What’s the Difference Between Merit- and Need-Based Financial Aid?

 The point of explaining about the two different forms is that it is the colleges and the federal government that get to decide how much financial need a student and his/her family has.

-It’s important to realize that the amount of merit aid offered by scholarships is the 2nd largest source of FREE money, much larger in size than what students will find with private scholarships.
+It’s important to realize that the amount of merit aid offered by scholarships is the second-largest source of free money, much larger in size than what students will find with private scholarships.

 Most colleges will automatically consider students for merit aid when they apply for admissions.